-Brief description of activity SIP Link/ Challenge Organisation of the planned work Potential gains/ outcomes Target group Cost Evaluation (Completed in April 2024) Staff training on arts participation with a focus on the 'Arts Award' SIP - 2 Ch - 3 & 5 Arts Award to be provided to a Year group, preferably during the spring term.
+Brief description of activity SIP Link/ Challenge Organisation of the planned work Potential gains/ outcomes Target group Cost Evaluation (Completed in April 2025) Staff training on arts participation with a focus on the 'ArtsMark Award' Arts Award to be provided to a Year group, preferably during the autumn term.
 Parental involvement to be incorporated so that parents are clear about how they can support their children with the arts learning.
 Raise awareness of the educational value of the arts.
 Promote awareness of global issues.
 Encourage greater social mobility in the school community.
-Year 3 or 5 (to be confirmed) £5,500 Staff have had the training and work for the Artsmark Awards is in progress.
-However the unexpected change in the Arts leadership will mean that some of this will need to be repeated next year.
-Provide on-going CPD and support to the 'Speech and language' TAs.
+Year 3 or 5 (to be confirmed) £3,500 Provide on-going CPD and support to the 'Speech and language' TAs.
 SIP - 1 Ch - 2 & 5 Two trained TAs to continue to provide 'speech and language' support to pupils working alongside the speech and language therapist from the NHS.
 Pupils make accelerated progress and improved attainment across the curriculum.
-Across the whole school with a focus on Reception and KS1 £6,500 The impact of this has been strong.
-The TAs have played a good role in the transition from Blossom Tree to NHS speech and language SLA.
-Fully train the designated attendance officer to support pupils' attendance across the school.
+Across the whole school with a focus on Reception and KS1 £2,500 Fully train the designated attendance officer to support pupils' attendance across the school.
 Ch - 4 & 5 Attendance officer to support parents with improving their children's attendance.
 Also to provide guidance and support to staff members on different strategies to help parents/pupils with school attendance.
 Devise and implement new initiatives.
 Attendance to be maintained at 96.5% and over time reach 97%.
-Across the school £30,500 In This has had a real impact on improving pupils' attendance in the school.
-The attendance is above NA and the persistent absences in the school is well-below the NA.
-This is fantastic for the school and a credit to the team effort in improving pupils' attendance and punctuality.
+Across the school £25,000 Staff training to ensure good, consistent application of Big Thinking to support SIP - 2 Ch - 1, 2, 3, 4 & 5 Develop all staff so that 'Big Thinking' initiative is established as a natural way - not in a formulaic manner.
+Pupils are more pro- active and engaged in their learning.
+N - Year 6 £7,500 • learning across the school. • Workshops for particular Thinking' and 'Burnationalise the sto support pupil /alues' understanding of engaging pupils. ool's initiatives Parents play an --- --